How to Add jQuery UI Autocomplete with AJAX in CakePHP 4

 • index()

-Read POST search value and assign it to $search variable.
-Create an object of Users Table using – $this->getTableLocator()->get('Users').
-If $search is not empty then set WHERE to search on name field using LIKE.
+Extracting the search value from the POST request and assigning it to the $search variable.
+By utilizing $this->getTableLocator()->get('Users'), an instance of the Users Table is created.
+If $search is not empty, a condition is set to search the name field using the LIKE operator.

 <?php